kitnil/awesome/README.md

 - [rhit](https://github.com/Canop/rhit) - A nginx log explorer
 - [learn-rust](https://github.com/higker/learn-rust) - https://getrust.tech
 - [valheim-docker](https://github.com/mbround18/valheim-docker) - Valheim Docker powered by Odin.
 The Valheim dedicated gameserver manager which is designed with resiliency in mind by providing automatic updates, world backup support, and a user friendly cli interface.
-- [telegrand](https://github.com/melix99/telegrand) - A GTK Telegram client built to be well integrated with the GNOME desktop environment.
+- [telegrand](https://github.com/melix99/telegrand) - A GTK Telegram client built to be well integrated with the GNOME desktop environment
 - [glitter](https://github.com/Milo123459/glitter) - 🌌⭐ Git tooling of the future.
 - [yatta](https://github.com/LGUG2Z/yatta) - A tiling window manager for Windows 10 based on binary space partitioning
 - [CalcuLaTeX](https://github.com/mkhan45/CalcuLaTeX) - A pretty printing calculator language with support for units.
 Makes calculations easier and more presentable with real time LaTeX output, along with support for units, variables, and mathematical functions.